 Delegate the Planning

-Once you have a rough idea of what you want to plan and you’ve made the bookings (if any), it’s time to delegate the planning.
-If you’re the bride or groom, you’re going to have more important things to think about.
-Find someone you’re close too and ask them to sort out all the details.
-They’ll be delighted to help.
+Once you have a rough idea of the activities you want and any bookings in place, it’s time to delegate the details.
+If you’re the bride or groom, you’ll have plenty of other things to think about on the day.
+Ask a trusted friend or family member to manage the children’s activities – they’ll usually be delighted to help.